 *Note- Recipe and photos updated 2/2015

-Fall-off-the-bone tender meat with very little effort on your part.
-Plus it’s healthier than the rotisserie chickens you get at the store (although those certainly are delicious, aren’t they?!)
+You get fall-off-the-bone tender meat with very little effort on your part.
+Plus, it’s healthier than the rotisserie chickens you get at the store (although those certainly are delicious, aren’t they?!).

 Excuse the photos.
 It’s not the prettiest thing to look at.
-Just focus on the simplicity of this recipe….and the taste.
+Just focus on the simplicity of this recipe!
+And, of course, the taste.

 Here’s what you do:

 As always, cooking time will vary based on the size of your chicken and the cooking temperature of your crockpot.
 I cooked my 5 pound chicken for 4 hours.
 Just use a thermometer to check the temperature to ensure doneness!
-The meat falls right off the bone and you can add extra seasonings to it based on whatever dish you’re using it in, or just eat it as is.
+The meat falls right off the bone.
+You can add extra seasonings to it based on the dish you’re using it in, or just eat it as is.